-The database included a number of assay records which contained entries of negative values to represent intervals of no sampling, lost core, lost sample, or no core recovery, some of which are contained within the mineralized wireframes.
+The database included a number of assay records which contained entries of negative values to represent intervals of no sampling, lost core, lost sample, or no core recovery.
+Some of these negative values are contained within the mineralized wireframes.
 Depending upon the specific local conditions, these null values can introduce an undesired positive bias upon the grade estimations.
 Jaguar therefore elected to pursue a conservative approach by inserting a very low gold value of 0.01 g/t Au for these intervals of null values.
-A total of 42,275 records were adjusted in this process.
+A total of 6,903 records were adjusted in this process.